Robinpig/Note/docs/CS/CN/TCP.md

 Another common cause of a half-open connection is when one host is powered off instead of shut down properly.

-#### TIME-WAIT Assassination (TWA)
+#### TWA

 As mentioned previously, the TIME_WAIT state is intended to allow any datagrams lingering from a closed connection to be discarded.
 During this period, the waiting TCP usually has little to do; it merely holds the state until the 2MSL timer expires.
 If, however, it receives certain segments from the connection during this period, or more specifically an RST segment, it can become desynchronized.
-This is called TIME-WAIT Assassination (TWA) [RFC1337].
+This is called **TIME-WAIT Assassination (TWA)**.

 This is no problem for the server, but it causes the client to prematurely transition from TIME_WAIT to CLOSED.
 Most systems avoid this problem by simply not reacting to reset segments while in the TIME_WAIT state.